 The genesis for great ideas for developing intellectual assets and creating startup success from scale

 Great ideas originate from multiple sources.
 The first one is curiosity.
 For example, the Wright Brothers’ airplane idea came from the intense desire of humans for flying.
 It may also originate due to the development of technology, creating the opportunity of changing the technology cores of existing products.
-For example, lithium-ion battery development opened the opportunity to replace polluting gasoline engine of automobiles with the electric battery.
+For example, lithium-ion battery development opened the opportunity to replace the polluting gasoline engines of automobiles with the electric battery.
 Similarly, the charge-coupled device (CCD) invention created the idea of changing the technology core of film camera—giving birth to the digital camera.
 Subsequently, it has led to an electric vehicle idea.
 The proliferation of PC and the option of distributing the software on floppy diskette triggered the idea of word processing software.

-The unfolding of infrastructure also fuels great ideas for creating better alternatives of getting jobs done.
+The unfolding of infrastructure also fuels great ideas for creating better alternatives for Getting jobs done.
 For example, the ubiquitous availability of wireless broadband has been triggering ideas for transforming many industries.
-A significant limitation of existing products also triggers technology invention and generation of great ideas.
+A significant limitation of existing products also triggers technological invention and the generation of great ideas.
 For example, AT&T’s urge to improve the reliability of telecom switches led to the invention of the transistor—giving birth to the information technology revolution.
 Accidental observations also generate great ideas.
 For example, the idea of the microwave oven came from the unintended observation of the melting of candy in a microwave radiation lab.
-Besides, scientific discovery or turning intuitive understanding of physical phenomena into scientific knowledge also fuels great ideas.
+Besides, scientific discovery or turning an intuitive understanding of physical phenomena into scientific knowledge also fuels great ideas.
 For example, the idea of electronic photocopying came from the discovery of photoelectric effect principles by Albert Einstein.

 Primitive emergence of ideas demands a systematic journey for startup success from the scale effect of ideas

 Irrespective of the genesis of great ideas, invariably, innovations around them emerge in primitive form.
 Such reality demands a flow of ideas.
-How to create that flow of idea is a question?
+How to create that flow of ideas is a question?
 Should we pursue brainstorming or other idea generation technique for geniting ideas like a popcorn machine?
 Should we focus on randomly experimenting with them by following the thesis– go on, have a shot, move fast, fail fast?

 Get Jobs done, Passion for Perfection and Design Thinking

 Instead of performing random experiments and hopping from idea to idea, the focus should be on ideas that matter for the customers to get their jobs done.
-On the other hand, none of those ideas will emerge with profit making revenue.
+On the other hand, none of those ideas will emerge with profit-making revenue.
 Invariably, the journey will begin at a loss.
 To turn the loss into profit, the focus should be on systemically generating a flow of ideas forming the intellectual asset base.
-For increasing the willingness to pay with the growing asset base, Design Thinking should play key role.
+For increasing the willingness to pay with the growing asset base, Design Thinking should play a key role.
 In addition to industrial or outer design, Design Thinking should passionately keep looking for ideas for perfection.
 This approach is the key for systematically generating ideas that matter to customers, subsequently making products better and cheaper.
-Hence, the ‘ping-pong’ culture of startups should be uplifted to the dedication, loyalty, and systematic idea generation, filtering, refinement, and implementation.
+Hence, the ‘ping-pong’ culture of startups should be uplifted to dedication, loyalty, and systematic idea generation, filtering, refinement, and implementation.

 Startup ideas have the natural characteristics of starting the journey at a loss.
 Often it takes a long journey to turn a great idea into profitable revenue.
 In fact, greater ideas demand a longer journey for creating enough intellectual assets to create the required scale effect.
 Trying for a year or two may not be good enough.
-Hence, fail fast and start again with another idea does not appear to be suitable for succeeding with startups.
+Hence, failing fast and starting again with another idea does not appear to be suitable for succeeding with startups.

 Instead of hopping from idea to idea, startup success from sale demands systematic idea generation.
 The focused approach of building an intellectual asset base is far more important than anything else.
-It also requires team members’ strong loyalty for developing a knowledge base and converting into tradable intellectual assets.
+It also requires team members’ strong loyalty for developing a knowledge base and converting it into tradable intellectual assets.
 Therefore, startup culture around the ping-pong table, happy hours, no office time, pet-friendly offices, and high turn-over ratio appears to be a misfit for keep systematically building an intellectual asset base.